 After getting the all clear to try again, I was 100% sure I wanted another baby, I had extreme baby fever.
 There was no more uncertainty.
 Seven months later we conceived again, a healthy boy, this time in the correct place.

 During my second trimester, after the worst morning sickness I ever experienced finally diminished, I took my cooped up kids to a bounce house place to burn some energy.
 My kids instantly made friends with a few other kids and naturally I made conversation with their mom.
 Do y’all get into deep conversations with people you meet for only a short while?
 I do, mostly because I too am cooped up in the house.
 Anyways, this particular mom was pregnant with her fifth, so again we naturally talked about our pregnancies.
 Somewhere in our conversation I asked if she was going to have more kids.
-She had said maybe and I had told her that after this one we were going to be done just for the simple reason that we felt and still feel ready to move past the child rearing season of our life.
+She had said maybe and I had told her that after this one we were going to be done just for the simple reason that we felt ready to move past the “baby” season of our life.
 Then she gave me some really good advice for if we ever felt like we were on the fence about having anymore kids that she received from her grandmother.